ferluchin/city-data-project/README.md

 The app will be available at http://localhost:3000.

 ### Usage

 Navigate through the web application to explore data about different cities.

- - Click on the "Summarize with AI" button to view a summarized description and top attractions for each city, using openAI API
+- Click on the "Summarize with AI" button to view a summarized description and top attractions for each city, using openAI API.
 - Use the "Compare" button to compare data between cities.